cdabnor/github-events-explorer/README.md

 should be contained within the container to prevent tampering.
 * UI build step being performed as part of `docker-compose up`.
 This is probably not the best place to be performing this step.
 This should be re-factored.
+* Nodemon being used to watch file changes and reload NodeJS.
+This would not be required in Production.
 * Github events are currently loaded in from a static file using a script.
 This would need to be improved to handle a live stream of events.